 - Adjustment of research space allocation Adjustment of salary

 XII.
 Audit Procedures

-In order to ensure that all declarations are being made and financial conflicts managed, the University will implement a relevant audit program through the University’s Office of Audit, Compliance and Ethics.
+In order to ensure that all declarations are being made and ﬁnancial conﬂicts managed, the University will implement a relevant audit program through the University’s Oﬃce of Audit and Management Advisory Services.

 E.g. American Heart Association and American Cancer Society

 For purposes of this deﬁnition, remuneration includes salary and any payment for services not